-Financial Accounting Fundamentals BAF3M1 Grade 11 University/College
+Financial Accounting Fundamentals Grade 11

 This course introduces students to the fundamental principles and procedures of accounting.
 Students will develop financial analysis and decision-making skills that will assist them in future studies and/or career opportunities in business.
 Students will acquire an understanding of accounting for a service and a merchandising business, computerized accounting, financial analysis, and current issues and ethics in accounting.
+Prerequisite: None

+Financial Accounting Principles Grade 12

+BAT4M1 University/College

-Financial Accounting Principles BAT4M1 Grade 12 University/College various forms of business ownership and how those statements are interpreted in making business decisions.
+This course introduces students to advanced accounting principles that will prepare them for postsecondary studies in business.
+Students will learn about financial statements for various forms of business ownership and how those statements are interpreted in making business decisions.
 This course expands students' knowledge of sources of financing, further develops accounting methods for assets, and introduces accounting for partnerships and corporations.